hackingbobcat/pikeminnow/README.md

 <h3>February 2024</h3>
 </center>
 <h2>Introduction</h2>
-The Northern pikeminnow (Ptychocheilus oregonensis) is a freshwater predatory fish native to lakes, streams, and rivers in the Pacific Northwest of the United States.
+The Northern pikeminnow (<i>Ptychocheilus oregonensis</i>) is a freshwater predatory fish native to lakes, streams, and rivers in the Pacific Northwest of the United States.

 ![Pikeminnow](pikeminnow1.jpg)